National Disaster Response Force: Training of NDRF

-205 police personnel from 21 states of the country have been trained.

 Training being one of the most important attributes for an efficient force, the Government of India has recognised the recommendations of the NDMA for setting up an apex National Institute of Excellence for Search and Rescue at a central place like Nagpur to provide training of trainers and to meet other national and international commitments.
 Also a network of 10 outreach centres at the respective NDRF Bns locations are proposed to be set up.

 Community-based disaster preparedness

 Awareness and preparedness campaigns are key components of proactive approach on disaster management.
 In case of any disaster, the local population is the actual first responder.
 It may take some time for the district or state administration to mobilise rescue teams, including police and fire personnel.
 If the local people is properly sensitised about the precautions and preventive actions to be taken in case of any calamity, the loss of life and damage to property can be drastically reduced.
 Thus, one of the most important tasks of NDRF is to continuously engage themselves in the community capacity building and public awareness programmes, which includes training of people (the first-responders) and concerned government officials at different levels in the areas with high vulnerability.
 Along with community capacity building and public awareness exercises, NDRF is also actively engaged in area familiarisation exercises.
 Such exercises provide first-hand knowledge about the topography, access route to various disaster-prone areas, and the availability of local infrastructure/logistics which can be used in disaster response operations.

-Year-wise number of community volunteers trained by NDRF ARE AS FOLLOW:-
+The force has trained almost 4 million volunteers.

 A pilot project on community capacity building and public awareness campaigns on floods, earthquakes and other natural disasters was organised by NDRF teams during June–July 2007 in 14 high vulnerable districts (Araria, Saharsa, Kishanganj, Madhepura, Supaul, Khagaria, Begusarai, Darbhanga, Madhubani, Munger, Patna, Muzaffarpur, Sitamarhi and Samastipur) of Bihar.
 In this project, 2200 volunteers and State Disaster Management Authority (SDMA) officials were trained by the NDRF.
 This capacity building programme was continued next year also.